osgeouk/website/foss4guklocal2023/index.md

 Thanks to everyone who took part, and thank you for filling the feedback form.
 Thanks to sponsorship from Locate Press, we have given away 10 Locate Press books to those who completed the feedback form, including:

-- Ian Turton, who chose a copy of (Earth Engine and Geemap)[https://locatepress.com/book/gee]
+- Ian Turton, who chose a copy of [Earth Engine and Geemap](https://locatepress.com/book/gee)
 - Matthew Paice
 - Daniel Evans

+Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.

 ## Venues